rabbitmq/rabbitmq-website/docs/upgrade.md

  * In-place upgrade where each node is upgraded with its existing on disk data
  * [Blue-green deployment](./blue-green-upgrade) where a new cluster is created and existing data is migrated to it
- * A grow-then-shrink approache where one or more new nodes are added to the cluster, then the old nodes are removed from it
+ * A grow-then-shrink approach where one or more new nodes are added to the cluster, then the old nodes are eventually removed

 Below is a brief overview of the common strategies.
 The rest of the guide covers each strategy in more detail.

-### In-place Upgrades
+### In-place Upgrades {#in-place}

 An in-place upgrade usually involves the following steps performed by a deployment tool or manually by an operator.
 Each step is covered in more detail later in this guide.
 An intentionally oversimplified